Logistic Regression: Overview and Applications

 Regularization Methods

 Regularization prevents overfitting in logistic regression models.
-L1 (Lasso) and L2 (Ridge) are common regularization techniques.
+L1 (Lasso) and L2 (Ridge) are standard regularization techniques.
 They add penalty terms to the cost function, helping your model generalize better to new data.

-By applying these optimization techniques, you can significantly improve your logistic regression model's performance and reliability.
+Applying these optimization techniques can significantly improve your logistic regression model's performance and reliability.

 Summary